dbbs-lab/bsb-core/docs/index.rst

 The Brain Scaffold Builder
 ==========================

-The BSB is a **black box component framework** for multiparadigm neural modelling: we provide structure, architecture and organization, and you provide the use-case specific parts of your model.
+The BSB is a **black box component framework** for multi-paradigm neural modelling: we provide structure, architecture and organization, while you provide the use-case specific parts of your model.
 In our framework, your model is described in a code-free configuration of **components** with parameters.

-For the framework to reliably use components, and make them work together in a complex workflow, it asks a fixed set of questions per component type: e.g. a connection component will be asked how to connect cells.
+For the framework to reliably use components, and make them work together in a complex workflow, it asks a fixed set of questions per component type: e.g. a connection component will ask how to connect cells.
 These contracts of cooperation between you and the framework are called **interfaces**.
 The framework executes a transparently parallelized workflow, and calls your components to fulfill their role.